-It was Thursday morning on my spring break Junior year, and I was late to meet my friends at the nearby Dunkin Donuts to get breakfast.
+It was Thursday morning of my spring break week during Junior year, and I was late to meet my friends at the nearby Dunkin' Donuts to get breakfast.
 As I ran downstairs, I noticed my mom in the kitchen getting ready to begin her day as well.
-Although, she was headed to her business, Chef Loryn’s, where she stands as the owner and head chef of the restaurant.
-Racing to find my car keys I quickly jolted back, turning to my mom in dire need of cash.
-She salvaged about $4.50 for me which was just enough for my breakfast.
+She was headed to her business, Chef Loryn’s, where she stands as the owner and head chef of the restaurant.
+Racing to find my car keys, I quickly jolted back, turning to my mom in dire need of cash.
+She salvaged about $4.50 for me, which was just enough for my breakfast.
 I grabbed my keys as my mom grabbed her coffee cup.
 I sped out the door to be halted by a loud noise behind me.
 My mom dropped her coffee and grunted loud enough for me to notice.
 She was late for work and didn’t have time to get another cup.
-I drove off to Dunkin Donuts with my music playing and my phone buzzing with unlimited messages from my friends probably wondering where I was.
-I pulled into the parking lot to see them already in Dunkin waiting for me.
-I entered Dunkin and waited behind a woman and her son as they ordered their breakfast.
-The boy appeared to be about 10 years old and the mom seemed to be a young woman who couldn’t satisfy her son’s need for a chocolate glazed donut with only $3.00 on her.
+I drove off to Dunkin' Donuts with my music playing and my phone buzzing with unlimited messages from my friends wondering where I was.
+I pulled into the parking lot to see them already waiting for me.
+I entered and waited behind a woman and her son as they ordered their breakfast.
+The boy appeared to be about 10-years-old and the mom seemed to be a young woman who couldn’t satisfy her son’s need for a chocolate glazed donut with only $3.00 on her.
 I watched as the worker behind the counter explained to the lady that she has a son the same age who loves donuts and not to worry about paying for it.
-She reached and grabbed one chocolate glazed donut for the eager 10 year old and handed it to him.
-I was truly moved by this simple act of kindness that the Dunkin Donuts worker did for her customer that I was persuaded to do something I wouldn’t have before.
+She reached and grabbed one chocolate glazed donut for the eager 10-year-old and handed it to him.
+I was truly moved by this simple act of kindness that the worker did for her customer that I was persuaded to do something I wouldn’t have before.
 Instead of ordering my usual breakfast, I ordered a large hot latte just like my mom likes it.
 I examined the change I was given and instead of keeping the extra $2.50, I handed it to the woman.
 I was not expecting to leave a tip, but once I observed a random act of kindness, I couldn’t bypass the opportunity.
 Once handed the latte, I told my friends I would be right back and I drove down the street to Chef Loryn’s.
 I walked into the restaurant, latte in hand, and smiled at my mom.
 She smiled right away embracing me in her arms.
-At that moment, I didn’t care about if my friends were waiting for me, or if I didn’t have a blueberry muffin.
+At that moment, I didn’t care about my friends waiting for me nor that I didn’t have a blueberry muffin.
 I was happy that I was able to make someone else’s day by a simple and random act of kindness.